pebezo/Portal/README.md

                 <br />
                 @Html.PortalInCss("~/content/some.css")
                 <br />
-                and then outputs a link tag.
                 The output in our example would be:
                 <br />
                 &lt;link href="/content/some.css" rel="stylesheet" type="text/css" /&gt;
                 <br />
                 Duplicate paths are removed.
 In the layout file you should call PortalInCss for all the CSS files that may be added.
-                This way if the same CSS file is registered from a view then that CSS file would only be linked once in the layout.
+                This way if the same CSS file is registered from a different view then that CSS file would only be linked once in the layout.
                 <br />
                 If you would rather Portal not modify the given path or you would like to specify the full path, you can use:
                 <br />